Here are all the people and technologies that make this site possible...

 - View the Photograph Contributor Listing.

-- manages the software development as an open-source, GPL licensed project, and is responsible for much of the coding / design, as well as specifying and building the dedicated server farm.
+- Paul Dixon, created the software as an open-source, GPL licensed project, and is responsible for much of the original coding / design, as well as building the first dedicated server farm.
 Paul can be contracted through his company Elphin Limited.

-- , developer and maintainer of www.nearby.org.uk lends his wide experience of working with mapping technologies and was responsible for the site search, as well as contributing many other enhancements.
+- Barry Hunter, developer and maintainer of www.nearby.org.uk lends his wide experience of working with mapping technologies and is responsible many of the site search and mapping features, as well as contributing many other enhancements.
+Now takes care of the day to day running of the site servers.

 - Ian Rutson contributed to the Memory Map export features.